mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 While the example initially defines 2 symmetric shards, auto-scaling of `electable_specs` or `analytic_specs` can lead to asymmetric shards due to changes in `instance_size`.

--> **NOTE:** Once updated to 1.23.0, an update must be performed in the cluster configuration for new auto-scaling per shard feature to activate.
+-> **NOTE:** Once upgraded to version 1.23.0 of the provider, an update must be performed in the cluster configuration for new auto-scaling per shard feature to activate.

 -> **NOTE:** When making use of Auto-Scaling Per Shard, it is possible that the cluster will transition to having asymmetric shards.
 This will impact the computed attribute `replication_specs.#.id` which is not populated when shards are scaled independently.
 Please make sure to update corresponding `mongodbatlas_cloud_backup_schedule` resource & data sources.
 This involves updating any existing Terraform configurations of the resource to use `copy_settings.#.zone_id` instead of `copy_settings.#.replication_spec_id`.
 To learn more, review the [1.18.0 Migration Guide](1.18.0-upgrade-guide.md#transition-cloud-backup-schedules-for-clusters-to-use-zones).